What is CARS?

 Updating Information

-If you are selected for a referral but cannot be located or contact within three days, you will be removed from the Master List and we will have to pass your referral to the next person.
+If you become eligible for a referral but cannot be located or reached within three contact attempts, you will be exited from CARS, and we will have to pass your referral to the next person.
 Therefore, you must update us with your most current contact information.
+You are advised to update your information every three months.

-If you are removed from the Master List, you can contact us to reinstate yourself.
-Before we reinstate you on the list, we will have to ensure that all of the information from your previous CARS assessment is accurate.
+You can contact us to reinstate yourself if you are removed from the CARS program.
+Before we reinstate you on the community queue, we must ensure that all of the information from your previous CARS assessment is accurate.

 If your circumstances have changed, you can contact us for a new assessment.
 However, be aware that some changes may elevate your chances for referral while other changes may decrease them.